-B.3 Highrange Transducer Miscounts Alarm
+B.4 Highrange Transducer Miscounts Alarm

-The Highrange Transducer Miscounts alarm indicates that the transducer counts for TO1 and TO2 are off by at least the count set by the Highrange Transducer Miscount option on the Alarm Settings (Advanced) menu.
-Section 4.0 - Serial Interface tells how to view or change the Highrange Transducer Miscount option.
+The Highrange Transducer Miscounts alarm indicates that the transducer counts for TO1 and TO2 are off by seven or more.
 This calculation is made after each axle crosses both gating transducers.
-When this alarm occurs, the system won't announce axle count, exit speed, length of train, and total number of cars (even if these messages are enabled).
+When this alarm occurs, the system won't announce axle count, exit speed, length of train, or total number of cars (even if these messages are enabled).